klandergren/jekyll-last-commit/README.md

 ## Example Usage

-Last commit from a repo:
+The following is the last (most recent) commit from a repo:

 ```
 main 5fde57927efdb2f440dd40c802687b60384e5d9d